-Please take a moment and send this action letter or one of your own, to your Permanent Representative to the United Nations and your Foreign Minister and demand they vote for gender competence on the ICC and the election of women candidates to the Court.
-Click here for a list of emails for the UN Missions of those countries that have ratified the ICC Statute.
-We urge you to send letters to all States Parties.
+We urged that you send this action letter or one of your own, to your Permanent Representative to the United Nations and your Foreign Minister to demand they vote for gender competence on the ICC and the election of women candidates to the Court.

 What is at Stake ?